You have questions, we have answers. Please read PRIOR to completing our Adoption Application (link below the FAQs!).

 What happens if I cannot keep my PRoNE pug?

-The contract between you and PRoNE states you must return a pug to our care should you no longer be able to provide a good home.
+The PRoNE Adoption contract states you must return the pug into our care should you no longer be able to provide them a good home.
 Once a PRoNE pug, always a PRoNE pug.

 What should I do if I have questions after adopting my pug?